 Customers who have purchased previous versions of a product in a listing can update to the latest version free of charge.

-Once you have listed an asset in the marketplace, you will need to contact HubSpot support in order to change your provider name.
+Once you have listed a template in the marketplace, you will need to contact HubSpot Support to change your provider name.

 Possible reasons you may not see a product when trying to create a listing include:

-- The asset is currently listed in the marketplace or contains elements from a currently listed asset.
+- The template is currently listed in the Marketplace or contains elements from a currently listed template.

-- The asset isn't supported in the Marketplace (transactional emails, ticket emails, etc.)
+- The template isn't supported in the Marketplace (transactional emails, ticket emails, etc.)

-- The asset is a clone of an asset from the Marketplace.
+- The template is a clone of a template from the Marketplace.

 When creating preview URLs you must use your own domain name if available.
 If you don't have a domain that is available to use, HubSpot provides each account with a system domain in the following URL structure:

-Yes, a single template can be used in multiple packs.
-A common example of when a template may be used in multiple packs is if a provider offers a Starter and Premium version of the same pack.
+Yes, a single template can be used in multiple themes.
+A common example of when a template may be used in multiple themes is if a provider offers a Starter and Premium version of the same theme.